top of page

 Technological advancements brought us the internet and today my son streams any show he wants to watch at a click of the button.
 Life is faster, we want things now (or at least tomorrow).
 Fine Art has become faster too, with photographic and video developments came immersive art which allows an interactive experience for the viewer.

-As we move into an era of artificial intelligence and deep fake technology .
+As we all move into an era of artificial intelligence and deep fake technology .
 The question many artists have grappled with throughout history now comes to forefront of all of our minds: “Who am I?”

 I am a mother, an animal lover, a keen walker and allotment grower.
 I am a day dreamer, a doodler and a realist.
 I am concerned with humanities environmental impact and our childrens future.

-I am mindful of my environmental impact as an Artist and I strive to use only non-toxic inks and processes.
+I am mindful of my environmental impact as an artist and I strive to use only non-toxic inks and processes.
 Papers and pigments are sourced based on their purity and archival qualities.
-Watercolours, Etching and Lithography inks are lightfast on the Blue Wool Scale 6-8 (8 being highest).
+Watercolours, etching and lithography inks are lightfast on the Blue Wool Scale 6-8 (8 being highest).
 Re-use and recycle is another key cornerstone.
 I make my plates from reclaimed wood, recycled plastics and re-used mount board, recycling where possible or re-using them after use.

 I feel fortunate to live and work in a beautiful village in Warwickshire surrounded by fields and animals.
 The rural landscape influences my largely autobiographical work; where the transformative qualities of the natural environment are used as a metaphor for myself.
 Childhood memories, familiar sayings and experiences are all incorporated into Art which resonates with us all.